lammps/lammps/doc/src/fix_bond_react.rst

 The pre-reacted molecule template is specified by a molecule command.
 This molecule template file contains a sample reaction site and its surrounding topology.
-As described below, the bonding atom pairs of the pre-reacted template are specified by atom ID in the map file.
+As described below, the initiator atom pairs of the pre-reacted template are specified by atom ID in the map file.
 The pre-reacted molecule template should contain as few atoms as possible while still completely describing the topology of all atoms affected